 We begin by gaining a deeper understanding of your disorder and situation.
 This involves thorough evaluation and assessments — a dual diagnosis by an alcohol and drug counselor and psychiatrist.
 Once diagnosed, we recommend an appropriate substance use disorder treatment program depending on your preferences and health condition.

-If you’re like many residents, you may start with inpatient care.
+If you’re like many residents, you may start with residential care at our Deerfield Beach campus.
 For the next 21 to 90 days, you’ll live full-time on campus and spend your days exercising, meditating, eating healthy meals, taking spiritual workshops and engaging in individual and group therapy.
 We may prescribe medication that treats your mental illness and helps you focus on recovery.

 Once this program ends, you may transition to outpatient care.
 You’ll move back to your home and return to our clinic for several hours of therapy and wellness classes each day.
 Over time, you’ll switch to shorter visits until you’re ready to resume your life.
 This allows you to gradually return to work or school and take care of family obligations.